 For those who are sticklers for historical accuracy in your romance novels, or if you just like to know the behind the scenes scoop, this blog is for you!
 Fiction involves making stuff up and occasionally it also requires mashing together some true stories into a brand new narrative.
 The Tattooed Duke is no exception.
-Here is a list of the true stories I wove into the story of a Wicked, World-traveling Duke of Wycliff and his newspaper reporter under cover as a housemaid heroine:
+Here is a list of the true stories I wove into the story of the wicked, world-traveling Duke of Wycliff and his newspaper reporter/under cover as a housemaid heroine:

 Wycliff is paid one thousand pounds to leave England by his lover, Lady Shackley’s, husband.
 This is based on the true story of Lord Invernairn, who thought his wife was having an affair with explorer Earnest Shackleton.
 The “obvious” recourse was for Invernairn to give Shackleton the equivalent of nearly a million dollars in today’s money to fund his expedition to the Antarctic.
 That certainly got him out of the picture!

 The story of Lord Alvanely’s ridiculous raindrop wager is true!
 According to Wikipedia, he wagered three thousand pounds on which particular raindrop would slide to the bottom of the windowpane.
 You know, as you do when you have an inordinant amount of time and money.
 This little snippet of gossip also appears in my edition of The London Weekly.